DmitriiNazimov/vite-plugin-lazy-css-modules-inliner/README.md

 - Preserve CSS Modules hashing consistency between SSR and client
 - Avoid preloading page CSS/JS from `__vitePreload` in dynamic chunks

-## How it works (build pipeline)
+## How it works (build pipeline and runtime)

-1. Detect dynamic roots
+1) Detect dynamic roots
    - SSR: `resolveDynamicImport` marks `import()` targets as roots
-    - Client: `transform` reads `getModuleInfo(id).dynamicImporters` and marks such modules as roots
+   - Client: `transform` uses `getModuleInfo(id).dynamicImporters` and also promotes `dynamicallyImportedIds` as roots
-2. Propagate laziness
+2) Propagate laziness
-    - `resolveId` marks children of lazy importers as part of the lazy graph and reroutes CSS imports to virtual modules
+   - `resolveId` treats children of lazy importers as part of the lazy graph
+   - CSS imports inside the lazy graph are rerouted to virtual JS modules
-3. Virtual CSS modules
+3) Virtual CSS modules
-    - SSR `load`: returns an empty module — styles are not collected into page CSS
+   - SSR `load`: returns an empty module — styles are not collected into the page CSS bundle
+   - Client `load`:
-    - Client `load`: reads CSS, applies `postcss-modules` (tokens), minifies with `cssnano` in prod, injects `<style data-lazy-css-id="...">`
+     - reads CSS, applies `postcss-modules` if needed, minifies with `cssnano` in prod
+     - generates a virtual JS module that imports a shared runtime (`lazy-css-inliner:runtime`) and either:
+       - plain CSS: calls `ensureLazyCssInjected(id, css)` immediately
+       - CSS Modules: exports a Proxy that injects CSS only on the first token access
-4. Strip CSS deps from `__vitePreload`
+4) Strip CSS deps from `__vitePreload`
-    - `renderChunk` wraps deps array so `.css` entries are filtered out
+   - `renderChunk` filters out `.css` entries when `stripPreloadDepsMode: 'css'` (or all deps when `'all'`)

+Note about bundling: virtual CSS code can still end up inside a shared parent chunk depending on Rollup splitting.
+This does not inject styles early — injection happens only when the virtual module executes (or when CSS‑Module tokens are accessed).
+If you want stricter chunk boundaries, add simple `manualChunks` rules in your Vite config.

 ## Options